andymeneely/project-spider-monkey/INSTRUCTIONS.md

 # NAME_TBD

-NAME_TBD is a game of building stuff.
+To survive, you'll need to build stuff.
 And then un-building that stuff.
 To build more stuff.

-To win, you'll need to build up a deck with the most victory points.
+To win, you'll need to create a deck with the most victory points.
+You'll need to balance your points across categories of food, shelter, and clothing.

 # Resources